Frequently Asked Questions about Drugs to Treat Erectile Dysfunction (Impotence)

-Currently, the U.S. Food and Drug Administration (FDA) has not approved Viagra, Levitra or Cialis for use in women.
+Currently, the U.S. Food and Drug Administration (FDA) has not approved PDE5 drugs for use by women.
 Preliminary studies suggest that these medications are safe for women, although their effectiveness in treating most female sexual problems is unclear.
 Some studies suggest PDE5 drugs may improve the sexual response in women who have impaired orgasm as a side effect of certain types of antidepressant medications.
 Other studies suggest they may also help some women who have difficulty with desire or arousal.
 However, more studies are needed to help us understand if and when Viagra and related drugs should be used by women.

 Are they safe?

-Subsequent studies suggest that, in fact, men with stable heart disease may safely use Viagra and related drugs.
-However, PDE5 drugs should never be combined with nitroglycerin or other forms of nitrates (such as isosorbide).
+PDE5 drugs should never be combined with nitroglycerin or other forms of nitrates (such as isosorbide).
 This can produce a life-threatening drop in blood pressure, even in men without heart problems.
-If you seek medical attention for chest pain and have taken Viagra, Cialis or Levitra within the past 24 hours, be sure to inform your doctor of this fact.
+If you seek medical attention for chest pain and have taken Viagra, Cialis, STENDRA or Levitra within the past 24 hours, be sure to inform your doctor of this fact.
 A serious drop in blood pressure may also occur if PDE5 drugs are mixed with alpha-blocker drugs such tamsulosin (Flomax) or doxazosin (Cardura), which are commonly prescribed for prostate problems, and street drugs known as "poppers" (amyl nitrate or butyl nitrate).
 Viagra and related drugs should also probably not be taken by men with the following medical problems: